 The people – For an author, publishing is a relatively solitary game and as someone who prefers his own company, that’s exactly how I like it.
 For a screenwriter, the writing process is part solitude, part collaboration, part chaos.
 This would be great if it were an industry inhabited solely by nice hard-working honest people but sadly, it isn’t.
 Instead, amongst the many awesome individuals I’ve worked with are far too many arseholes who, if they aren’t simple crooks, are either bullshitters or incapable of making a decision.
 Or both.

 So there you have it.
 Five reasons why I’d write a book over a movie any day of the week.
 And with that in mind, I’m happy if not delighted to announce that work is currently well underway on my 18th book which will be my first military based thriller.
-However, before that, in little over a month in fact, book number 17 hits the shelves.
+In the meantime, book number 17 has already hit the shelves.
 The third book on the Billy Evans trilogy, it’s entitled In The Know and is, if I say so myself, a cracker.